DataDog/dd-trace-py/docs/upgrading.rst

 Legacy tracing interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Reference the `2.x release note<../releasenotes/notes/release-2.0-3af0045e2261bd02.yaml#removed-deprecated-library-interfaces>`_ to identify and remove the deprecated legacy tracing interfaces in a code base.
+Reference the 2.0 release note (``../releasenotes/notes/release-2.0-3af0045e2261bd02.yaml``) to identify and remove the deprecated legacy tracing interfaces in a code base.